Carbon Capture, Utilization and Storage

 Driving decarbonization in Europe

 We are at the forefront of Europe’s decarbonization.
-Together with the European Union (EU) Innovation Fund, we are advancing CCUS projects in Germany, Poland, Belgium, Croatia and France.
-All five Holcim projects are based on highly scalable, mature technologies and advanced partnerships, putting clean technologies to work for Europe’s net-zero future.
+With the support of the European Union (EU) Innovation Fund, we are executing CCUS projects in Belgium, Croatia, Greece, Germany, Poland and France.
+These seven Holcim projects are based on highly scalable, mature technologies and advanced partnerships, putting clean technologies to work for Europe’s net-zero future.

 Our CCUS Pathways

-CO2 can be repurposed by reaction with green hydrogen to produce low-carbon fuels or chemicals and plastics.
+CO2 can be repurposed by reaction with low-carbon hydrogen to produce chemicals and plastics or decarbonize the aviation and maritime sectors through the production of sustainable fuels.

 Captured CO2 can be used for greenhouse plants as a crop growth enhancer or for beverage carbonation, for example.